I love me some smoked salmon. I found this recipe really hits the mark and then some. Totally not disappointed and hope you aren't either.

 The taste of this smoked salmon melts in your mouth like candy.
 DELICIOUS

-I found that getting the grill to stabilize around 150 degrees Farhenheit is really the hardest part of this recipe.
+I found that getting the grill to stabilize around 150 degrees Fahrenheit is really the hardest part of this recipe.
 You can get a Big Green Egg to get hot and hold the temp but to get it to cool down is very difficult.
-If the grill gets to hot then you cook out a lot of the flavor.
-So anywhere between 140-180 is ideal for a 5 hour smoke (in my opinion)
+If the grill gets too hot then you cook out a lot of the flavor.
+So anywhere between 140-180 is ideal for a 5 hour smoke (in my opinion).

 - Spread a lot on both sides of the filet (I typically cut the salmon in half for two filets)

-- Wrap each salmon filet in Saran Wrap and place in a glass container (I use a 6x9 casserole container but you can use whatever) and place in refrigerator for 8-10 hours.
+- Wrap each salmon filet in Saran Wrap and place in a glass container (I use a 6x9 casserole container but you can use whatever) and place in refrigerator for 8 hours (more you go past 8 hours the more salty it will taste regardless on how much you wash the brine off later).

-- Place the filet in the cleaned out glass container and put back in the fridge uncovered for 2-3 hours
+- Place the filet in the cleaned out glass container and put back in the fridge uncovered for 3 hours to make the salmon tacky to the touch.